Mike Toglia Preview, Player Props: Rockies vs. Orioles

 Mike Toglia At The Plate

-- Toglia is batting .172 with four doubles, three home runs and 10 walks.
+- Toglia is batting .175 with five doubles, three home runs and 10 walks.

-- In 48.6% of his 37 games this season, Toglia has picked up at least one hit.
-He's also had three multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.